This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 There are also state-specific laws granting rights that protect against discrimination.
 Alabama’s laws regarding disabilities and rights are less inclusive than federal laws.
 The state also prevents people from suing to challenge discrimination.

-This means that you and your child will need to rely on federal laws for protection.
+This means that you and your child must rely on federal laws for protection.
 The right lawyer can help you figure out options if you face civil and disability rights issues.

 Examples of Alabama Cerebral Palsy Cases